RimuTec/AspNetCore.SpaServices.Extensions/README.md

       "_comment": "fsevent@1.2.9 is locked in to prevent broken builds on windows for v1.2.11, see https://github.com/fsevents/fsevents/issues/301", "dependencies": {
         "react": "16.12.0",
-        "react-dom": "16.12.0",
+        "react-dom": "16.12.0"
-        "react-hot-loader": "4.12.19"
       }
       // other content left out for brevity, please see repository for full source code }
     ```

-5. In folder `wwwroot` add a file named `webpack.config.js` with the following content:
+5. In folder `MyApp` add a file named `webpack.config.js` with the following content:

     ```javascript
     const isDevelopment = process.env.NODE_ENV !== 'production';